byoungdale/drachtio-voip-scenario-tester/README.md

 ##### onReinvite
   - update SDP for re-invite

+##### verifyMedia
+  - verifies that media is flowing in the call

 ### endpoint registration

-Endpoint registration is handled in the scenario.js file, but you can use the registrationHandler yourself to handle it yourself.
+Endpoint registration is handled in the scenario run function, but you can use the registrationHandler yourself to handle it yourself.

-##### .register
+##### register
   - register user

 ##### reRegister